All Episodes

 You got nearly two-thirds of the country living paycheck to paycheck, even though inflation has cooled a little bit.

-And and I'm looking at the situation and it seems dire to me.
+And I'm looking at the situation, and it seems dire to me.

-And I all I see is this underbelly of you know the deep state in the swamp in the sewer in Washington.
+And all I see is this underbelly of the deep state in the swamp and the sewer in Washington.

 Do you see the same thing?

-Yeah, it's uh it's a terrible situation that we've gotten in uh with the country.
+Yeah, it's a terrible situation that we've gotten in with the country.

-Uh took an air of abundance and uh turned it into an air of scarcity, and uh did it just with uh his own policies uh that he came up with.
+And all these were made by the Biden administration, took an era of abundance and turned it into an era of scarcity and did it just with his own policies that he came up with.

-So here we can here again we have another fumble by another administration uh that you know fumbled them all on energy instead of having an an energy policy that worked for Americans.
+So here again, we have another fumble by another administration that fumbled the ball on energy instead of having an energy policy that worked for Americans.

 Well, I mean, we had it, we lost it, and now we're about to lose it again.